BuildArena: A Physics-Aligned Interactive Benchmark of LLMs for Engineering Construction: Impact Statement

+Comparison between \proj and existing benchmarks are provided in Table \ref{tab:benchmark_comparison} (\emph{See Appendix \ref{app:related_work} for more related work}), implying that our work takes a first step towards construction-stage spatial assembly under physics constraints using LLMs.
+Thus, it substantially expands the scope of current LLM benchmarks to 3D construction domains.
+Our technical contributions are summarized as follows.

+\textbf{We create an extensible task design strategy}.
+The strategy defines three task categories with quantifiable difficulty levels and corresponding evaluation metrics, serving as a reusable template for adding new categories and levels beyond the current instantiation.

+\textbf{We develop a key framework module: a 3D Spatial Geometric Computation Library}.
+The library uses 3D computations and feedback in the iterative construction to ensure accurate execution of LLMs' language instructions.
+As the geometric computations in the widely used Besiege simulator \citep{besiege} are closed-source and inaccessible, our open-source library reproduces its building operations.

-This section details our benchmarking methodology, which includes task setup in Section \ref{sec:task_setup}, language-driven and physics-grounded construction in Section \ref{sec:language_physics_alignment}, the LLM agentic workflow in Section \ref{sec:LLM_workflow}, and the evaluation methodology in Section \ref{sec:evaluation}.
+This section details our benchmarking methodology, including task setup in Section \ref{sec:task_setup}, language-driven and physics-grounded construction in Section \ref{sec:language_physics_alignment}, the LLM agentic workflow in Section \ref{sec:LLM_workflow}, and the evaluation methodology in Section \ref{sec:evaluation}.
 Our method is illustrated in Figure \ref{fig:pipeline}.